 There are additional staff within school, who are qualified first aiders and available to support the Medical Welfare Officer.

 It is vital that the school is kept up to date of any changes to a child’s health with immediate effect, preferably in writing and always from a parent/carer or health professional.
 The person with parental responsibility must ensure that any changes in medical history are reported to the school.
 Please let us know immediately by contacting Medical Welfare Officer.

 Liaison with specialist and dedicated external agencies will take place if required to ensure the needs of the individual are met.

 All staff are kept informed of any pupils in school with existing medical conditions – photo boards of the relevant pupils are kept in all the curriculum areas across the site and also in the staff room.
-The medical information is also stored centrally on SIMS.
+The medical information is also stored centrally on BromCom.
 This information is treated confidentially.

 In Year 8 pupils are invited to participate in the HPV (Human papillomavirus) Programme.
 This is one of the routine childhood immunisations offered by the NHS.
 This vaccination is given to protect students against the two types of human papillomavirus that case most cases (over 70%) of cervical cancer.